topalovic/duplo/README.md

 Note that I've omitted a dim for the root array in that last example.
 It defaults to 5, so `as2h` means the same thing as `a5s2h5`.
-You can easily change the default size like this:
+You can easily change it like this:

 ```ruby
 Duplo.default_size = 3